Call-for-Code/Prometeo-Pyrrha/SETUP.md

 - DHT sensor library by Adafruit 1.3.4
 - EspMQTTClient by Patrick Lapointe 1.5.0

-Once all this pre-requisites are met, you can start compiling the code
+Once all these pre-requisites are met, you can start compiling the code.

 ## The Sensor

 For this part of the project, we used a board based on the ESP32 micro-controller with NodeMCU firmware, as this project will be open source.
-To this controller, we attached a couple of sensors, the DHT11 which give us information about Temperature and Humidity and the MQ-7 sensor which give us, among the concentration of several gases, the concentration of smoke.
+To this controller, we attached a couple of sensors, the DHT11 which gives us information about Temperature and Humidity and the MQ-7 sensor which gives us, among the concentration of several gases, the concentration of smoke and carbon monoxide.

-In order to do it portable, we decided to power the controller with a portable usb battery and wrap-it with a sports arm band.
+In order for it to be wireless, we decided to power the controller with a portable USB battery and wrap it with a sports arm band.

-The following image is the final result with a firefighter wearing it.
+The following image is the final result of the initial prototype with a firefighter wearing it.

 ![alt text](/screenshots/sensor.png)

-Finally, the code that makes possible to read those metrics and send it to the next stage (IBM IoT Platform) [could be reviewed here](/sensor/sensor.c).
-There are some things to have in mind reading this code:
+Finally, the code that makes it possible to read those metrics and send them to the server (IBM IoT Platform) [can be reviewed here](/sensor/esp32_bombers_mq7/esp32_bombers_mq7.ino).
+There are some things to keep in mind reading this code:

-- The connectivity to the internet is intended to do it with tethering with a mobile phone, so you need to supply SSID and password of the wifi-hotspot.
+- The connectivity to the internet is provided by tethering with a mobile phone, so you need to supply SSID and password of the WiFi-hotspot.
-- You need to take into consideration that the pins will vary if you decide to us another board or type of sensors, in our case for the Temperature and Humidity we use de the digital pin 27 and for the smoke sensor we used the analog pin 32.
+- You need to take into consideration that the pins will vary if you decide to us another board or type of sensor, in our case for the Temperature and Humidity we use de the digital pin 27 and for the smoke sensor we used the analog pin 32.
-- You will need a valid token for the IoT Platform and register your device in the Hub
+- You will need a valid token for the IoT Platform and to register your device in the Hub.
 - We based our code on the example provided on the IBM Developer portal written by Ant Elder (https://developer.ibm.com/recipes/tutorials/run-an-esp8266arduino-as-a-iot-foundation-managed-device/)

 Wiring diagram: